JeetShannigrahi21/JeetShannigrahi21.github.io/research/index.md

     </div>
     <p class="meta">Department of Physics, University of Windsor, Canada · Supervisor: Dr. T. J. Hammond (ACME Group)</p>
     <ul>
-      <li>Description: Simulating light-matter interaction in 1-decannol for the possibility of laser filamentation through the counterbalancing of nonlinear optical response (Kerr effect) with thermal defocusing due to the liquid being heated up by the pulse propagating through.</li>
+      <li>Description: Simulating light-matter interaction in 1-decanol to investigate the possibility of laser filamentation through the counterbalancing of nonlinear optical response (Kerr effect) with thermal defocusing due to the liquid being heated up by the pulse propagating through.</li>
       <li>Role: I implemented the finite differences method to solve a modified heat diffusion equation with convective boundary constraints while propagating the beam numerically through Forward Maxwell’s equation. </li>
       <li>Outcomes: Contributed talk at GCURS 2023 (Rice); poster at UWillDiscover 2024; publication in Optics Express (Dec 2025). </li>
     </ul>